The Lost Art of Forehead Sweat

 "The Lost Art of Forehead Sweat" is the fourth episode of the eleventh season of the American science fiction television series The X-Files.
 The episode was written and directed by Darin Morgan.
+The episode is a "Monster of the Week" story, unconnected to the series' wider mythology.

 The episode focuses on the Mandela Effect and is a self-parody of the show and recurring events.

 Plot

-A pre-credits black and white sequence appears to show the climactic scene of an episode of The Twilight Zone, in which a man in a late-night cafe' reveals his fears that Martians are invading Earth while disguised as human beings.
+A pre-credits black and white sequence appears to show the climactic scene of an episode of The Twilight Zone, in which a man in a late-night café reveals his fears that Martians are invading Earth while disguised as human beings.
 When the waiter points the man to a mirror, the man is shocked to see that he himself is a Martian, and that the waiter is the Devil.

-Mulder meets a man named Reggie who claims to know him in an underground garage.
-The man tells Mulder that someone is trying to erase him from society; to prove his point, refers to Mulder's childhood memory of watching "The Lost Martian".
+In an underground garage, Mulder meets a man named Reggie who claims to know him.
+The man tells Mulder that someone is trying to erase him from society; to prove his point, he refers to Mulder's childhood memory of watching "The Lost Martian".
 Mulder goes home and digs through his "Twilight Zone" collection, only to come up empty handed even though he has a memory of the episode.
 Dana Scully later matches his disbelief when Reggie (now going by the last name "Something") gives her a container of a cherry-flavored Jell-O rip off brand called Goop-O A-B-C, which she remembers from her childhood.